 At SummitCare, we have retirement and aged care homes in Sydney and Newcastle.
 We provide low to high level residential aged care facilities for the individual needs of our residents.
-Here are some frequently asked questions we often get asked about our in-home aged care which may hopefully answer any questions you have:
+Here are some frequently asked questions we often get asked about our aged care services which may hopefully answer any questions you have:

 1. Is there a restriction on visiting hours?

 Visiting hours are flexible at all of our SummitCare nursing homes in Sydney and Newcastle.
 Hours are made flexible to try and accommodate resident and family needs where possible.
 Visiting hours generally commence at 8:00am and extend to 8:00pm.
 However, hours may be extended depending on a residents' needs.
 If you’re visiting outside normal hours, you are requested to keep noise to a minimum.

 2. Am I able to leave the centre on occasions?

 Yes, you are entitled to 52 nights leave per calendar year